BukHUM/cms/README.md

 ## About This Project

 This is a comprehensive Content Management System (CMS) backend built with Laravel framework.
-The system provides a robust foundation for managing users, roles, permissions, and content with a clean, organized database structure using `core_` prefixed tables.
+The system provides a robust foundation for managing users, roles, permissions, content, and system administration with a clean, organized database structure using `core_` prefixed tables.
+It includes advanced features like system update management, performance monitoring, and comprehensive audit logging.

 ## Features